nginx module

 redirectionio_trusted_proxies

-• Default: none
+none

-• Context: http, server, server if, location, location if
+http, server, server if, location, location if

-• Available since: 2.3.0
+- Available since:

-This directive is used by the module to restrict which proxies are trusted before evaluating the X-Forwarded-* headers.
+headers.
 This is in particular useful when using the IP Address trigger, in order to ensure that the evaluated IP address is valid and has not been forged.

 The value to use for this directive is a comma-separated list of all the proxies IP addresses that should be trusted (it might be a CIDR notation for subnetworks).

-The nginx module is opensource and available on our github account
+The nginx module is opensource and available on our github account.

 Troubleshooting